luangrezende/flappy-bird-python/README.md

 The basics haven't changed - it's still Flappy Bird:

-- **SPACEBAR** - Make the bird flap (the only control you need!)
+- **SPACEBAR or LEFT CLICK** - Make the bird flap (the only control you need!)
 - **ESC** - Quit when you've had enough
 - Avoid the green pipes
 - Each pipe you pass = 1 point
 - Try not to rage quit (harder than it sounds)

 When you start the game, you'll see a clean selection screen with three difficulty options.
-Use the arrow keys to pick one, hit Enter, and you're flying!
+Use the arrow keys to pick one, hit Enter/Click, and you're flying!

 ## ⚙️ The Configuration System